-InternetNZ Fellowships recognise members of the Internet industry who have made an outstanding contribution to the development of the Internet in New Zealand or the Society.
+Since 1998, InternetNZ has been recognising members of the New Zealand Internet community with fellowships.
+These are awarded to those who have made a particular contribution to the development of the Internet in New Zealand, or to the Society.

 Di has a Masters Degree from Victoria University with majors in Maori education, and Education for the Indigenous Peoples of the Pacific.
 During her career she has specialised in a number of educational and teaching roles, none more relevant to an InternetNZ Fellowship than the 14 years she spent as the National Coordinator for the 2020 Communications Trust Computers in Homes project, until September 2016.
 This project saw thousands of families provided with computers, Internet access, and education to become competent users.

 Di is now engaged as the Programme Director for the Digital Wings Trust and also as the Social Responsibility Manager for Remarkit Solutions, working to recycle corporate computer equipment to challenged communities.
 Di was recognised in the Queens Birthday honours list last month, as a Member of the NZ Order of Merit for services to digital literacy and education.